msfjarvis/dotfiles/packages/README.md

 - [piv-agent] : An SSH and GPG agent which you can use with your PIV hardware security device (e.g. a Yubikey).
 - [prometheus-qbittorrent-exporter] : Prometheus exporter for QBittorrent
 - [rucksack] : Simple CLI tool to watch directories and move their files to a single dumping ground
+- [spot-unstable]: Spotify player for GNOME tracking the main branch
 - [toml-cli] : Simple CLI for editing and querying TOML files
 - [when] : A CLI tool to deal with timezones